-In the near term (2035-2040), it is unlikely that differences in the socio-economic developments (as embedded in the SSPs) can lead to a discernible difference in the net effect of changes of SLCFs on GSAT.
-This is because the intermodel spread in the estimated net effect of SLCFs on GSAT is as large as difference between the scenarios due to compensating effects of change in emissions leading to cooling and warming.
+In the near term (2035–2040), it is unlikely that differences in the socio-economic developments (as embedded in the SSPs) can lead to a discernible difference in the net effect of changes of SLCFs on GSAT.
+This is because the inter-model spread in the estimated net effect of SLCFs on GSAT is as large as the difference between the scenarios due to the compensating effects of change in emissions leading to cooling and warming.
 However, in the longer term there is high confidence that the net warming of the SLCFs will be lower in the mitigation scenarios (SSP1-1.9 and SSP1-2.6 that include reductions in methane emissions) than in the high-emission scenarios (SSP3-7.0 and SSP5-8.5).

-Effect of regional emissions of SLCFs on GSAT
+Effect of Regional Emissions of SLCFs on GSAT

-For SLCFs with lifetimes shorter than typical mixing times in the atmosphere (days to weeks), the effects on secondary forcing agents (e.g. tropospheric ozone, sulphate and nitrate aerosols) depend on where and when the emissions occur due to non-linear chemical and physical processes.
-Also, the effective radiative forcing following a change in concentrations depends on the local conditions (see Sections 6.2, 6.3 and 6.4).
+For SLCFs with lifetimes shorter than typical mixing times in the atmosphere (days to weeks), the effects on secondary forcing agents (e.g., tropospheric ozone, sulphate and nitrate aerosols) depend on where and when the emissions occur due to non-linear chemical and physical processes.
+Also, the effective radiative forcing (ERF) following a change in concentrations depends on the local conditions (Sections 6.2, 6.3 and 6.4).

-While the emulators used for GSAT projections shown in figure 6.22 do not take the regional perspective into account, the set of simulations performed within the Hemispheric Transport of Air Pollutants phase two (HTAP2) project (Galmarini et al., 2017) allows for this perspective.
-The results from the chemistry-transport model OsloCTM3 taking part in in HTAP-2 have been used by Lund et al. (2020) to derive regional specific absolute global warming potentials (AGTPs, cf. (Aamaas et al., 2016)) for each emitted SLCF and each HTAP-2 region.
-With this set of AGTPs Lund et al. (2020) estimate the transient response in GSAT to the regional anthropogenic emissions.
-There are important differences in the contributions to GSAT in 2040 and 2100 (relative to 2020) between the regions and scenarios mainly due to the differences in mixture of emitted SLCFs (Figure 6.23).
+While the emulators used for GSAT projections shown in Figure 6.22 do not take the regional perspective into account, the set of simulations performed within the Hemispheric Transport of Air Pollutants Phase 2 (HTAP2) project (Galmarini et al., 2017) allows for this perspective.
+The results from the chemistry-transport model OsloCTM3 taking part in in HTAP2 have been used by Lund et al. (2020) to derive regional-specific absolute global warming potentials (AGTPs; cf. Aamaas et al., 2016) for each emitted SLCF and each HTAP2 region.
+With this set of AGTPs, Lund et al. (2020) estimate the transient response in GSAT to the regional anthropogenic emissions.
+There are important differences in the contributions to GSAT in 2040 and 2100 (relative to 2020) between the regions and scenarios, mainly due to the differences in mixture of emitted SLCFs (Figure 6.23).
 There is overall good agreement between the total net contribution from all regions to GSAT and the estimate based on global ERF and the two-layer emulator (Figure 6.22).